On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Introduction

 In his very interesting recent preprint \cite{XY-Pos}, Xinyi Yuan uses some techniques which are also used in the present paper.
 They were discovered independently.
 His text focusses on the case where the base curve is the projective line.
 In particular, the "quotient process" used in step (2) of the proof of Theorem \ref{ELth} and also in the proof of Theorem \ref{THB} also appears (over the projective line) in section 2.2 of \cite{XY-Pos}.
 Theorem 2.9 of \cite{XY-Pos} overlaps with the proof of Lemma \ref{Slem}.

-The prerequisites for this article are algebraic geometry at the level of Hartshorne's book \cite{Hartshorne-Algebraic}, familiarity with the basic theory of finite flat group schemes, as expounded in \cite{Tate-Finite} and knowledge of the basic theory of abelian schemes and varieties, as presented in \cite{Milne-Abelian}, \cite{Mumford-Abelian} and \cite{MB-Pinceaux}.
+The prerequisites for this article are algebraic geometry at the level of the EGA, familiarity with the basic theory of finite flat group schemes, as expounded in \cite{Tate-Finite} and a good knowledge of the theory of abelian schemes and varieties, as presented in \cite{Milne-Abelian}, \cite{Mumford-Abelian} and \cite{MB-Pinceaux}.
+We also expect the reader to be familiar with the basic properties of N\'eron models (as in the chapter on basics of \cite{Bosch-Raynaud-Neron}) and to have a working knowledge of Grothendieck topologies.

-{\bf Ackowledgments.} First, I would like to thank J.-B. Bost for his feedback, especially for pointing out the article \cite{Catanese-Dettweiler-Vector}, for suggesting Remark \ref{remCat} and for providing \cite[Lemma 2.9]{Bost-Dwork}, which is at the root of the present text.
+{\bf Acknowledgments.} My warm thanks to the referee for his careful reading and for many suggestions.
+The article would be much less clear without his help and encouragement.
+I would like to thank J.-B. Bost for his feedback, especially for pointing out the article \cite{Catanese-Dettweiler-Vector}, for suggesting Remark \ref{remCat} and for providing \cite[Lemma 2.9]{Bost-Dwork}, whose positive characteristic analogue is technically at the root of the present text.
+Minhyong Kim's article \cite{Kim-Purely} also played a fundamental role in the genesis of the present text; the construction described there pointed me in (what I hope is) the right direction when I started studying purely inseparable points on abelian varieties.
+I had many interesting discussions with him about his article.
 I am very grateful to J.-F. Voloch for many exchanges on the material of this article and for his remarks on the text and to P. Ziegler for many discussions on and around the "full" Mordell-Lang conjecture.
 Many thanks also to T. Scanlon for his interest and for interesting discussions around the group $A(K^\perf).$ Last but not least, many thanks to H\'el\`ene Esnault and her student Marco d'Addezio for their interest and for many enlightening discussions around Theorem \ref{ELth}.
 I also benefitted from A.-J. de Jong's and F. Oort's vast knowledge; they both very kindly took the time to answer some rather speculative messages.